+As of the writing of this newsletter, tariff and trade negotiations are expected to be revisited.
+These negotiations could create disruptions or positive surprises.
 The full impact on tariffs is yet to be seen for the American household and corporate earnings.
 "It takes some time for tariffs to work their way through the chain of distribution to the end consumer.
-A good example of that would be goods being sold at retailers today may have been imported several months ago before tariffs were imposed," stated Fed Chair Jerome Powell.
-How much inflation and how expansive it is on goods is yet to be seen for U.S. consumers.
+A good example of that would be goods being sold at retailers today may have been imported several months ago before tariffs were imposed", stated Fed Chair Jerome Powell.
+How much tariffs effect inflation is yet to be seen for U.S. consumers.

-On the very first day of the third quarter, the U.S. Senate passed President Trump's tax and spending bill and on July 3, the "One Big Beautiful Bill" Act was passed by Congress.
-On July 4, this new act was signed into law.
+2025 continues to be a year of change for the U.S. On July 4th, the "One Big Beautiful Bill" Act was signed by the President.
 We will be addressing this bill and its impact in later communications.

+Volatility has ruled in 2025, and it could continue for a while.
 While staying aware of economic data and news is important, please keep in mind that minimizing your exposure to inflammatory media and speculative news reports can help reduce anxiety.
-We believe an educated client is the best client and will keep you updated on areas that we feel could affect your personal situation.
+Remember, although volatility has a negative connotation, it can also bring opportunities.